Gedania 1922 Gdańsk

 GKS Gedania 1922 is a football team based in Gdańsk, Poland.
-Founded in 1945 the club was the reforming of Gedania Danzig.
+Founded in 1945, the club was the reforming of Gedania Danzig.

 History

 Gedania Danzig

-Formed on 15 September 1922, Gedania was an ethnic Polish football team who played in the Free City of Danzig (present day Gdańsk, Poland).
+Formed on 15 August 1922, Gedania was an ethnic Polish football team who played in the Free City of Danzig (present day Gdańsk, Poland).
 A sports club was created by the gymnastics club Towarzystwo Gimnastyczne Sokół (Falcon Gymnastic Company) and was initially given the name Polonia Danzig, Polonia being the Latinized name for Poland.
-The local authorities opposed this name however with the club settling for the name Gedania Danzig, Gedania being the Latinized name of Gdańsk/Danzig.
+The local authorities opposed this name however, with the club settling for the name Gedania Danzig, Gedania being the Latinized name of Gdańsk/Danzig.
 The footballing section of the sports club was not formed until 1933, and competed in the German lower divisions.
-After moderate success with two 3rd-place finished and two 2nd-place finishes within the space of 4 years, Gedania Danzig was forced to cease operations due to the Nazi occupation of Poland.
+After moderate success with two 3rd-place finishes and two 2nd-place finishes within the space of 4 years, Gedania Danzig was forced to cease operations due to the Nazi occupation of Poland.
 After the occupation of Danzig, the club's president, Henryk Kopeck, and two vice-presidents, Konrad Zdrojewski and Władysław Dębowski were shot.
 Most of the players and footballing staff were sent to concentration camps.
 In total 75 people associated with Gedania before its operations ceased died during the war.